hyaguchijsk/euslisp_tutorial/docs/index.md

 `*` can be used to access the previous result.

-For example in the following `*` is substituted with the previous result, that is, `3`.
+For example, in the following `*` is substituted with the previous result, that is, `3`.

 ```
 (+ 1 2)